 - Purchase a private property

 Say you live in your flat for two years.
 After that, you’re posted overseas for a year.
-When you return to Singapore, you must live in your flat for another three years to fulfill the MOP; the time you spent away doesn’t count.
+When you return to Singapore, you must live in your flat for another three years to fulfil the MOP; the time you spent away doesn’t count.
 We assume HDB has some sort of super-secret housing inspector, who will find out (don’t ask us, we just list the flats).

-The MOP ensures that HDB flats are used for their primary purpose of providing housing, rather than as an investment.
+The MOP ensures that HDB flats are used for their primary purpose of providing housing rather than as an investment.
 For example, consider if someone’s parents own a big condo, and they can stay in it while renting out their flat.

 Without the MOP, they could buy the flat and start using it to generate rental income right away.
 That’s not fair to other Singaporeans however, who may genuinely need that home.

 And while there’s already the Seller’s Stamp Duty (SSD) rule in place, the five-year MOP also prevents people from buying a flat and then quickly flipping (reselling) it for a profit in a short span.
 If we let that happen, resale flat prices would go through the roof, which is a bad but appropriate pun.

 Why do some SERS flats have a seven-year MOP?

 Relax, it’s not as bad as you think.
 For flats purchased under SERS, the MOP is either:

 - Seven years from the date of flat selection, or

 - Five years from the date of occupation